 Comfort and quality in either four-door are excellent.
 The Passat's firm seats come in synthetic leather or cloth, and interior room is vast, in front or back, with or without the available sunroof.
 The Altima's a bit smaller but still quite spacious; its front seats are the best we've tried in family cars, and the rear bench has good support, too.
 The high quality of materials in the Altima gets our nod over the nicely fitted Passat, primarily because the extra sound damping in the Nissan makes it much quieter at speed.

-Both models get Top Safety Pick+ status—ranking them in the top tier from the IIHS and achieving top 'good' scores in all area, except the new small overlap frontal impact test, where they both are rated 'acceptable.'
+Both models get Top Safety Pick status—ranking them in the top tier from the IIHS and achieving top 'good' scores in all area, except the new small-overlap frontal impact test, where they both are rated 'acceptable.'
 And from the federal government, they both earn five stars overall.
 The Altima offers a standard rearview camera; it's an option on the base Passat.

 The Altima outranks the Passat for convenience and luxury features, too.
 Bluetooth is standard, with audio streaming and voice-to-text translation.
 A USB port and satellite radio are available, and so is a new navigation system with a larger LCD touchscreen.
 The Passat offers many of those features, but is packaged in such a way that some buyers may feel underserved.
 Want a base Passat TDI with cloth seats, satellite radio and a USB port?
 It doesn't exist.

 The bottom line?
-Both the Altima and Passat are poised to take even more business away from the Accord and Camry.
-They promise huge driving distances on a single tank of fuel, with handsome styling, above-average handling and exceptional room.
+Both the Altima and Passat are excellent alternatives to our favorite family sedans--the Legacy, the Fusion, and the Accord.
+These challengers promise huge driving distances on a single tank of fuel, with handsome styling, above-average handling and exceptional room.
 The Altima has an advantage with its richer features list, the Passat with its stand-apart turbodiesel offering.
 With either the four-cylinder Altima or the Passat TDI, you'll find yourself behind the wheel of a capable four-door without many obvious weaknesses.

 |Fuel Economy - Combined City and Highway|